eigenfoo/old-eigenfoo.github.io/_pages/about.md

 ![image-right]({{ site.url }}{{ site.baseurl }}/assets/images/portrait.png){: .align-right}

-Hi there, my name is George, and this is my personal blog.
+Hi there, my name is George, and this is my personal website!

 I'm currently a junior at [The Cooper Union for the Advancement of Science and Art](http://cooper.edu/welcome) in New York, studying for a BSE in General Engineering.
-Prior to The Cooper Union, I attended the [Chinese International School](https://www.cis.edu.hk/) in Hong Kong, where I studied for the International Baccalaureate (IB).

-I'm interested in mathematics, computation and data, and especiallly anything that brings them together (bonus points if they're applied to do cool things!)
+I'm interested in mathematics, computation and data, and especiallly anything that brings them together.

-That's the best description of my interests that I could come up with, but I may as well pigeonhole myself and say _"I'm passionate about data science and machine learning"_.
+## What's with your username?

+It seemed like a clever idea at the time... but now people keep asking.

+_Eigen_ is a German for _own_, but probably a better translation - especially for mathematical terms like eigenvalue - would be _corresponding to_.
+For example, and eigenvalue is the value _corresponding to_ a matrix.

+_Foo_ is a [placeholder name in computer programming](https://en.wikipedia.org/wiki/Foobar), and is basically a techier version of "blah" or "thing".

+So taken together, `eigenfoo` probably means something like "things corresponding to [George]".